 More on Leadership from Dr. Wess Stafford

 People hunger for authentic leaders.
 As a follower of Christ, living without integrity is not an option.
-When I grew up in that little African village, we had a tribe nearby with craftsmen who would carve things out of wood.
-Every Wednesday they would bring their little elephants and other statues up to our marketplace.
+When I grew up in that little African village, we had a tribe nearby with artisans who would carve things out of wood.
+They would bring their little elephants and other statues to our marketplace every Wednesday.

 They would set up in the shade under a mango tree.
-These were shrewd businessmen.
+These were intelligent business people.
 But we had learned that not every carved elephant they were selling was perfect.
 They had become very good at hiding flaws.
-They would take wax, mix it with the tree sap, and blend it in the cracks so that in the cool shade of the mango tree everything looked perfect.
+They would take wax, mix it with the tree sap, and blend it in the cracks so that everything looked perfect in the cool shade of the mango tree.

 We learned to ask: “Is this statue without wax?”
 The colony I grew up in spoke French, and “without wax” in French is “sans-cire.”
 Some have speculated that our word sincere could be linked to that phrase.
 What you appear to be is what you are.
 They would say, “Oh, this is sans-cire!”
 And we’d say, “Oh, good, can we take it out into the tropical heat to look at it?”
 And they would go, “Oh, no, no …”

-Well, in the heat of battle the wax will melt and flaws will be clear as day.
-In the bright light of the sun you will see cracks that have been filled with wax.
-No one expects you to be perfect as a leader, but they do expect authenticity.
+Well, in the heat of battle, the wax will melt, and flaws will be clear as day.
+In the bright light of the sun, you will see cracks that have been filled with wax.
+No one expects you to be perfect as a leader, but they expect authenticity.

 Compassion has a consistent Christ-honoring culture.
 How is that built and maintained?

 I inherited from my three predecessors an organization centered on Christ and committed to being a servant to his bride, the church.
 But that can unravel quickly.
-It can unravel in a single board meeting. … The quickest path to losing your spiritual way is through whom you put on your board.
-It’s easy to get enamored with celebrity, with powerful names or deep pockets.
-One of the biggest mistakes nonprofits make, even Christian ones, is to confuse their board with their major donor program.
-Just because a guy can give you a million dollars, that doesn’t mean he can also give you good advice.
+It can unravel in a single board meeting. … The quickest path to losing your spiritual way is through whom you put on your Board.
+It’s easy to get enamored with celebrities with powerful names or deep pockets.
+One of the biggest mistakes nonprofits make, even Christian ones, is to confuse their Board with their major donor program.
+Just because a guy can give you a million dollars doesn’t mean he can also give you good advice.

 Money is a third way it can unravel.
-At Compassion not a penny comes from the government.
+At Compassion, not a penny comes from the government.
 That’s unusual for an organization our size.
-In fact, for most of the 22 nonprofits larger than us, it accounts for a huge part of their budgets.
-But we’re not willing to risk the privilege of working through the church, or hiring Christian staff, or bringing children to relationship with Jesus Christ.
-Interestingly, the more we have committed ourselves to centering on Christ the more dramatically God has blessed.
+In fact, for most of the 22 nonprofits larger than us, it accounts for a considerable part of their budgets.
+But we’re not willing to risk the privilege of working through the church, hiring Christian staff, or bringing children to a relationship with Jesus Christ.
+Interestingly, the more we have committed to centering on Christ, the more God has blessed us.
+HVW YOU Hed

-When I was the director of development at Compassion back in the 1980s, I brought in outside experts to study our marketing and donor base.
+As the development director at Compassion in the 1980s, I brought in outside experts to study our marketing and donor base.
 I asked, “What do we need to do to grow?”
 I’ll never forget their answer: “Well, you’ve got the best name in the business, ‘Compassion International.’
 Who doesn’t want to be a part of something called Compassion?
 But you’ve got this Jesus stuff mixed in there.
 Not everyone compassionate cares about this Jesus that you keep putting out with every piece of material.
-Our advice is really raise up the name Compassion and sort of soft sell the Jesus stuff.
+Our advice is to raise the name Compassion and soft sell the Jesus stuff.
 Then watch what can happen.”

-We thought for ten seconds, and said, “No, not now, not ever.
+We thought for ten seconds and said, “No, not now, not ever.
 Let’s make it very hard for anybody to make this place wander from the centrality of Jesus.”
 Our tagline became “releasing children from poverty in Jesus’ name.”
 Our Board, recognizing how quickly Christian organizations can unravel, put into our bylaws that our spiritual commitments, those things like “in Jesus’ name,” cannot be changed without a unanimous vote of the Board in three consecutive Board meetings.
-In other words the Holy Spirit has to go on vacation or be on sabbatical.
+In other words, the Holy Spirit must go on vacation or sabbatical.
 That’s not going to happen.

 What wisdom would you share with today’s Christian ministry leaders?